Select Page

 TOM RIELLY

-Tom Rielly is a serial entrepreneur and NGO founder who created the acclaimed international TED Fellows program in 2009.
-There are currently 532 TED Fellows in all disciplines and from over 100 countries, whose global impact reaches 500,000+ people each year.
-Fellows have been awarded MacArthur and Guggenheim Fellowships, Pulitzer Prizes, Oscars, Emmys, and Tony nominations, among many other achievements.
+Tom Rielly is a serial entrepreneur and NGO founder who created the acclaimed international TED Fellows program in 2009’s TED Conferences.
+There are currently 531 TED Fellows in all disciplines and from over 100 countries, whose global impact reaches 500,000+ people each year.
+Fellows have been awarded MacArthur and Guggenheim Fellowships, Oscar, Emmy, and Tony nominations, among many other achievements.

-Tom has been part of the TED community for 33 years, attending over 45 TED events all over the world.
-He has entertained numerous crowds with his TED conference satire from 1995 to 2008.
+Tom has been part of the TED community for 34 years, attending over 46 TED events all over the world.
+He has entertained numerous crowds with his TED Conference satires from 1995 to 2008.

 Tom’s early career reflects his passion for tech and the Web, whose power he was quick to recognize.
-After working at Mac-related companies SuperMac, Farallon, and Voyager, Tom founded and was CEO of PlanetOut, the largest digital home for gay, lesbian, bisexual and transgender people from 1995–2002.
-With Karen Wickre, he also co-founded the influential nonprofit Digital Queers (1993–2000).
+After working at Mac-related companies SuperMac, Farallon, and Voyager, Tom was founder and CEO of PlanetOut, the largest digital home for gay, lesbian, bisexual and transgender people from 1995–2002.
+With Karen Wickre, he also co-founded the influential nonprofit Digital Queers (1993–2000), which helped LGBTQ groups get modern technology and educated the community on the coming technology wave.

 Tom was educated at The Sorbonne, Georgetown, and Yale, where he dropped out to enter the nascent tech industry.

-He enjoys his family, including grandchild Lorraine, film, tech, instant comedy, LGBT+ activism, all things African community economic development, and comprehensive mentoring.
+He enjoys his family, including grandchild Lorraine (4), film, tech, instant stage comedy, LGBT+ activism, all things African community economic development, and comprehensive mentoring.
 He resides in the Palm Springs area.

 Filmmaking